-For C-suite leaders (CXOs), historic possibilities driven by digital innovation seem tantalizingly close.
-Leaders are increasingly developing ambitious business strategies to harness powerful, data-fueled technologies such as artificial intelligence (AI), analytics, and the Internet of Things (IoT) to turbocharge innovation, increase efficiency, and make their organizations more agile.
+For C-suite leaders (CXOs), historic possibilities driven by digital innovation seem tantalisingly close.
+Leaders are increasingly developing ambitious business strategies to harness powerful, data-fuelled technologies such as artificial intelligence (AI), analytics and the Internet of Things (IoT) to turbocharge innovation, increase efficiency and make their organisations more agile.
 They understand that today’s digital strategies and investments can deliver tomorrow’s competitive advantage.

 Yet, challenges remain.
 Many of these best-laid plans remain just that—plans.
 Why?
-Often because existing networking capabilities grounded in older technologies such as 4G-LTE and centralized computing typically cannot move or analyze the growing data volumes quickly enough to feed data-hungry apps and systems.
-Sure, they may meet today’s data needs, but many of tomorrow’s digital and business opportunities require greater data throughput—a reality that a growing number of executives recognize.
-In a recent Deloitte survey on advanced wireless adoption involving more than 400 global organizations, 76% of respondents said that deploying more powerful networking capabilities will be critical to their digital initiatives during the next three years.1
+Often because existing networking capabilities grounded in older technologies such as 4G-LTE and centralised computing typically cannot move or analyse the growing data volumes quickly enough to feed data-hungry apps and systems.
+Sure, they may meet today’s data needs, but many of tomorrow’s digital and business opportunities require greater data throughput—a reality that a growing number of executives recognise.
+In a recent Deloitte survey on advanced wireless adoption involving more than 400 global organisations, 76% of respondents said that deploying more powerful networking capabilities will be critical to their digital initiatives during the next three years.1

-Some pioneering organizations are already exploring the possibilities.
-Fifty-eight percent of respondents’ organizations are already running 5G pilots or deploying solutions.2 What’s more, the number of organizations planning to use advanced wireless at the edge is also growing steadily.3
+Some pioneering organisations are already exploring the possibilities.
+Fifty-eight per cent of respondents’ organisations are already running 5G pilots or deploying solutions.2 What’s more, the number of organisations planning to use advanced wireless at the edge is also growing steadily.3

-The investments organizations make today in 5G edge are critical, not only to their ongoing digital transformation strategies, but more importantly to their future competitiveness (see sidebar, “Advanced wireless set to transform organizations and industries within three years”).
+The investments organisations make today in 5G edge are critical, not only to their ongoing digital transformation strategies, but more importantly to their future competitiveness (see sidebar, “Advanced wireless set to transform organisations and industries within three years”).

 According to Deloitte’s Global Study of Advanced Wireless Adoption, an overwhelming majority of networking executives expect advanced wireless technologies to transform both their enterprises and industries in the near term—noteworthy considering 5G and Wi-Fi 6 are the latest generations of technologies that have been evolving for decades.

-Four in five respondents believe advanced wireless technologies will substantially transform their organization within three years, and nearly as many say the same about the effect on their industry (figure 1).
+Four in five respondents believe advanced wireless technologies will substantially transform their organisation within three years and nearly as many say the same about the effect on their industry (figure 1).

-Because their industry peers will be transforming nearly as fast as their own organizations, many of these executives are likely feeling enormous competitive pressure to realize benefits quickly.
+Because their industry peers will be transforming nearly as fast as their own organisations, many of these executives are likely feeling enormous competitive pressure to realise benefits quickly.

 If you are a CXO, you will likely soon be called upon to make networking-related investments for your company’s future competitiveness.
 While taking a wait-and-see approach may feel like the safest move, keep in mind that in the rapidly evolving arena of advanced networking technologies, the next two years will be critical.
 Infrastructure-led innovation typically has a two- to three-year lead time between when the infrastructure is deployed and new businesses emerge and start to scale.
 We know from other emerging tech introductions—cloud and AI, for example—that those who invest early can reap a number of benefits, including having the flexibility to innovate and respond quickly to a changing business environment.

-The time to invest in your organization’s future is now.
+The time to invest in your organisation’s future is now.